Balkan Extended: Serbia – Croatia – Slovenia – Bosnia – Montenegro

 Portorož – Pula – Rovinj

-Breakfast.
-Drive to the amazing part of Croatian coast called Istria, perfect place to enjoy first-class gourmet food, Malvasia wine, gorgeous beaches and Venetian history.
-Your first stop will be Pula.
-This beautiful town possesses a wealth of historical sites and examples of Roman architecture.
-The star of the show is the remarkable well-preserved Roman amphitheater, the 6th biggest Roman coliseum in the world.
-Temple of August, Triumphal Arch of Sergius, The Twin Gate and other sites of the old town will make a feel that history is right in front of your eyes.
-After Pula you will proceed to Rovinj, the pearl of Adriatic.
-Wander via cobbled streets of this historic town and let your tourist guide show why this town is called Istrian gemstone.
-Beautiful architecture that dates back to 1700’s and narrow streets will lead you to the top of peninsula, where, at the plateau of St. Euphemia Church, you can enjoy the view to old town Rovinj, surrounded with amazing Istrian nature.
-Walk the streets down, through romantic stripe of seafood restaurants and visit old neighborhood Grisia, which is famous for its small shops and art galleries.
-At the bottom come across a typical Istrian market and feel the flavors of this region.
-Free time to relax and enjoy at the shore of Adriatic Sea, or to explore Rovinj’s coast on your own.
-Evening is reserved for nice, relaxing atmosphere in one of the many great hotels in Istria.
+After Pula, you will proceed to Rovinj, the pearl of the Adriatic.
+Wander the cobbled streets of this historic town and let your tourist guide show you why this town is called an Istrian gem.
+With beautiful architecture that dates back to the 1700s, the narrow streets lead you up to the top of the peninsula, where, at the plateau of the Church of Saint Euphemia you can enjoy the view of the old town, surrounded by amazing Istrian nature.
+Walking back down, past a cute row of seafood restaurants, you can visit the old neighbourhood of Grisia, famous for its small shops and art galleries.
+At the bottom, you will come across a typical Istrian market where you can get a real feel for the flavours of the region.
+After the tour, you will have free time to relax and enjoy on the shore of Adriatic Sea, or continue exploring along Rovinj’s coast.
+The evening will be spent soaking up the relaxing atmosphere of one of the many great hotels in Istria.

 Split – Trogir – Split